-You might have decided to express milk for your baby but are unsure what type of pumping method to use.
-Here’s all the information you need so you can figure out which is right for you.
+You might have decided to express milk for your baby but are unsure which method is right for you.
+Here’s what you need to know...

 There are plenty of reasons why, if you choose to do it, expressing milk is a useful skill to have for your new baby.
 It can help in medical situations that mean your baby or you is struggling to breastfeed (Becker et al, 2016).